 Q: How do I know if I should file an appeal?

-Once you receive your Notice of 2019 Real Estate Assessed Value in late January, you have a couple of options if you disagree with your value:
+Once you receive your Notice of 2023 Real Estate Assessed Value in March, you have a couple of options if you disagree with your value:

-- Formal Appeal--If you believe your 2019 Notice of Real Estate Assessed Value is not a reasonable estimate of what your property could sell for on Jan.
-1, 2019, you also have the right to file a Formal Appeal by May 20, 2019.
+- Formal Appeal--If you believe your 2023 Notice of Real Estate Assessed Value is not a reasonable estimate of what your property could sell for on Jan.
+1, 2023, you also have the right to file a Formal Appeal.
 If you're considering requesting an Informal Review or filing a Formal Appeal, visit our property information portal (https://property.spatialest.com/nc/mecklenburg) to verify the information we have on file for your property and to review sales information for similar properties.
 Q: How do I request an Informal Review?
-A: Request an Informal Review by visiting the property information portal, in-person or by calling 980-314-4226.
+A: Request an Informal Review by visiting the property information portal, in-person, or by calling 980-314-4226.

 Q: How do I file a Formal Appeal?

-After you receive your Notice of 2019 Real Estate Assessed Value, you can file a Formal Appeal online or with a paper form before May 20, 2019.
+After you receive your Notice of 2023 Real Estate Assessed Value, you can file a Formal Appeal online or with a paper form.

 Q: What happens after I submit my appeal?

 Your appeal will be sent to the Board of Equalization and Review (BER).
-You can file a Formal Appeal until May 20, 2019.
 After your appeal is heard by the BER, you will receive written notification of your property value in the mail.
-If you disagree with the BER's decision, you have 30 days to file an appeal with the N.C.
+If you disagree with the BER's decision, you have 30 days to file an appeal with N.C.
 Property Tax Commission in Raleigh.
-Instructions on how to appeal to the N.C.
+Instructions on how to appeal to N.C.
 Property Tax Commission will be provided in the letter you receive from the BER.